Poliçan, Dropull: Ottoman period

 At the period of Ottoman occupation, that started in mid-15th century, Polican enjoyed a privileged semi-autonomous status which led to economic and cultural flourishing.
 The settlement was included in the Koinon of Zagori, although geographically it was not part of the Zagori region, but belonged to the Pogoni villages.

 In the early 16th century two significant church buildings were erected in the town: Saint Athanasius (1513) and Saint Demetrius (1526).
 Both of them display unique features of early post-Byzantine art.
 A Greek school was founded in 1672 by the local Orthodox missionary Sophianos next to the church of Saint Athanasius.
 The school attracted also students from the nearby regions next to Gjirokastër (Zagori and Riza).

 A second school started operating in 1750, sponsored by a local businessman and benefactor.
 Greek education was expanded with the foundation of two secondary level schools in 1866, in addition to a boys' and a girls' school in 1866 and 1874 respectively.
 The local educational institutions became renowned to such a degree that their graduates were eligible for admission to any Greek college in the Ottoman capital Constantinople (Istanbul) without qualifying examinations.
 The schools of Polican were financed by the local community and especially by local businessmen and benefactors as well as by the town's diaspora.

 20th century

 Polican and the rest of the settlements in the Pogon municipality became part of Albania in the 1920s.
 In 1940, when Axis Italy launched a failed invasion against Greece from Albanian territory during World War II, the town came under the control of the II Army Corps of the Greek forces.
+In 1941, Nazi German units invaded, and in 1944 they burnt much of the settlement.

 The Greek communities that reside in Pogon have a recognized minority status by the Albanian state.
 A Greek elementary school is currently operating in Polican.